fbpx

 Footprints of the past, Pali Aike in Patagonia

 “200km northeast of Punta Arenas, and on the border with Argentina, is the little-known Pali Aike National Park.
-Landscapes that blend an arid magellanic steppe, fields of volcanic rock, archaeological sites of ancient aboriginal peoples, and richly diverse fauna – pumas, rheas, and flamingos, to name but a few.
+Landscapes that blend an arid magellanic steppe, fields of volcanic rock, archaeological sites of ancient indigenous peoples, and richly diverse fauna – pumas, rheas, and flamingos, to name but a few.
 These make Pali Aike a great tourist and cultural destination. ”

 It is below the towering Torres del Paine National Park, full of the vast majority of visitors to the Magallanes Region.
 Our destination is still undiscovered by the masses, its traces of the past still intact.
 In this remote corner of the planet, you can see how prehistorical Patagonian geological, natural and archaeological history come together in harmony.